tegorman13/Dissertation/md_extract/Dissertation – Full Dissertation.md

 cd3ted7 <-get_coef_details(bmtd3, "conditVaried:bandTypeExtrapolation:bandOrderReverse")
 ```

 Table 13: **Experiment 3 testing accuracy**.
 Main effects of condition and band type (training vs. extrapolation), and the interaction between the two factors.
-Larger coefficient estimates indicate larger deviations from the baselines (constant training; trained bands & original order) - and a positive interaction coefficient indicates disproportionate deviation for the varied condition on the extrapolation bands
+The Intercept represents the baseline condition, (constant training; trained bands & original order), and the remaining coefficients reflect the deviation from that baseline.
+Positive coefficients thus represent worse performance relative to the baseline, - and a positive interaction coefficient indicates disproportionate deviation for the varied condition or reverse order condition.

 | Term | Estimate | 95% CrI Lower | 95% CrI Upper | pd |